-- (b) The techniques that an insurance company can use to differentiate its services from another insurance company are: - \ variation in premium ; \ variation in the scope of the cover offered; - \ varying commission rates to intermediaries; - \ variations in the policyholder's participation in the risk (via excesses, franchises and deductibles); \ no claims discounts and other incentives.
+- (b) The techniques that an insurance company can use to differentiate its services from another insurance company are: - variation in premium; variation in the scope of the cover offered; - varying commission rates to intermediaries; - variations in the policyholder's participation in the risk (via excesses, franchises and no claims discounts and other incentives. deductibles):

 (1 mark for each correct and completely stated technique.
 Maximum of 2 to be graded.
-Sub-Total: 2 internal audit; the organisation; the organisations; offering; external audit; the competition; the market for customers; the business environment.
+Sub-Total: 2 marks)

-- 6. (a) In a marketing audit, there are usually five areas of activities; enumerate any three (3) of these areas. - (b) List any three (3) market research principles.
+- 6. (a) In a marketing audit, there are usually five areas of activities; enumerate any three (3) of these areas. - List any three (3) market research principles. (b)

-(a) The areas of activities in a marketing audit are:
+- (a) The areas of activities in a marketing audit are:

+- internal audit; the organisation;

+- the organisations;